dianna-SE/project-L/README.md

 ## Deployment

 Netlify was used for website deployment.
+Simply link your GitHub respository to Netflify for convenient access to successful deployment.

 ## Built With